fbpx

 The Final Math

-The average business we help purchase with AEs makes $1 million in EBITDA and sells for $3.5 million, including working capital.
-The average down payment is 10% or $350,000.
-So for $419,500, you would own 100% of a business that is clearing $600,000 of free cash flow per year after debt service.
-In addition, the business is paying your salary as its General Manager.
-You can pay a premium for our Do It With You service to ensure you close a deal faster and with less work required from you so you can concentrate on your plans for helping the business grow and succeed.
+So for $375,000, you would own 100% of a business that is clearing over $400,000 of free cash flow per year after debt service.
+In addition, the business is paying your salary as its General Manager (typically around $150,000/yr).
+You can pay a premium for our Accelerator+ service to ensure you close a deal faster and with less work required from you so you can concentrate on your plans for helping the business grow and succeed.

 If you’re interested in hearing more about how Acquira can help in your acquisition journey, simply fill out the form below in order to schedule a call with one of our representatives.
 Our next cohort is filling up fast, and space is limited.
 We look forward to hearing from you!